unswexplains/unswexplains.github.io/e1e3529e6ee1/content.md

 - How the distribution of values of a variable compares between two or more subsets of cases
 - Whether and how two variables are related

+We'll illustrate each of these, and then reflect upon the process as a whole.

 # The distribution of values of a variable

 Consider the mark variable of the exam data.
 What are its distinct values?
 How frequently does each occur?
 Which value is the most frequent?
 Which value is the least frequent?
 Is there anything interesting or unusual about their distribution?
-Are there any unusually high or low values?

-Because the mark variable has many possible values (101 of them, from 0 to 100), it's more interesting to create a new variable which groups them, and examine the distribution of this new variable instead.
-Suppose your school has a standard way of grouping marks, into grades.
-The conversion goes like this: E = 0-49, D = 50-64, C = 65-74, B = 75-84, and A = 85-100.
-Here's the exam data, with the grade variable added:
+Because the mark variable has many possible values (101 of them, from 0 to 100), it's more interesting to create a new variable which groups them, and to examine the distribution of this new variable instead.
+Suppose your school has a way of grouping marks into grades, that goes as follows: E = 0-49, D = 50-64, C = 65-74, B = 75-84, and A = 85-100.
+Here's the exam data, with the grades calculated and added as a new variable called "grade":

 ```
 Class Mark Grade